KaylaMLe/sweeble/README.md

 - ⚙️ **Flexible Configuration**: API key can be set in plugin settings or system environment
 - 🚀 **Real-time Suggestions**: Provides instant inline completions as you type
 - 🎨 **Visual Feedback**: Clear indication when API key needs to be configured
+- 🔧 **Next Edit Suggestions**: Intelligent suggestions for fixing incomplete code and syntax errors
+- 🎯 **Smart Analysis**: Automatically detects when simple insertions can complete logical units vs when complex edits are needed

 **Requirements:**